CEO Impersonation – Rising threat to Financial Services and other companies

 How Fraudsters are Extorting Funds via Email

 The email will specify that funds must be released to finalise a huge international takeover or some other major deal.
-The email will address the employee directly and ask them to carry out a sensitive business transaction, possibly referencing FCA regulations and the need for complete discretion.
+It will be addressed to the employee directly, asking them to carry out a sensitive business transaction, possibly referencing FCA regulations and the need for complete discretion.

 Phone Calls may also be Used to add “legitimacy”

 In some cases, the email will mention that a representative of an intermediary body will be getting in contact by phone with details of the transfer.
 Once the employee replies to the email, the fraudster calls the individual, posing as the person mentioned in the email who supposedly works for a professional services firm like PwC.